 One of the most stressful parts of making a purchase online is figuring out when it’s going to arrive.
 The more detailed your shipment tracking is, the happier your customers will likely be.
 Using Shipment Tracking, you can enable your buyers to track packages delivered by FedEx, DHL, UPS, and USPS.
 Licenses start at $49 per year.

 Usually, we recommend that you keep your checkout process as simple as possible.
 However, sometimes adding an extra field or two can improve the user experience, such as enabling customers to leave order notes.
 You can do that and more with Checkout Field Editor.
 Licenses start at $49 per year.

 Booster for WooCommerce is one of those plugins that does a bit of everything.
 Some of Booster’s features include dynamic pricing, discount configuration, cross-selling, and more.
 You can start using it for free, or purchase Booster Plus.
-Licenses start at $49.99 per year.
+Licenses start at $11.99 per month (billed annually).